-The University of Tennessee’s (UT) Water Quality Core Facility (WQCF) is a world-class laboratory analytical services organization located on the UT Knoxville campus, under the direction of Civil and Environmental Engineering department head, Dr. Chris Cox.
-We are currently working toward becoming UT’s first fully accredited water quality analytical facility, with accreditation through the National Environmental Laboratory Accreditation Conference (NELAC) Institute (TNI).
-Fee-based services are available to a wide-range of clients, including University of Tennessee research programs, federal and State agencies such as the National Park Service (NPS), the Oak Ridge National Laboratory (ORNL), and the Tennessee Department of Transportation (TDOT), other academic institutions, and private entities such municipal utilities.
+The University of Tennessee’s (UT) Water Quality Core Facility (WQCF) is a world-class laboratory analytical services organization located on the UT campus, under the direction of CEE Department Head Chris Cox.
+As of October 2020, the WQCF earned accreditation for specific analytical methods through The National Environmental Laboratory Accreditation Conference (NELAC) Institute (TNI).
+Contact us for more details about the accreditation process.
+Fee-based services are available to a wide-range of clients, including UT research programs, federal and state agencies such as the National Park Service (NPS), the Oak Ridge National Laboratory (ORNL), and the Tennessee Department of Transportation (TDOT), other academic institutions, and private entities such as municipal utilities.

 Services are offered as self-service after successful training process, or as full-service turnkey analyses at various levels of data quality.
-Training on instrumentation by Ph.D.-level staff is provided on as-need basis.
-Requests for service are initiated through a Request For Service form which can be emailed to WQCF@utk.edu, or submitted directly.
+Training on instrumentation by PhD-level staff is provided on an as-need basis.
+Requests for service are initiated by submitting the Request for Services form with your samples.